 As you walk in, you are greeted with a very spacious lounge area with a sofa, chairs and TV.
 A welcome platter of fresh berries and meringues accompanied by a handwritten note was a lovely touch.

-Complimentary Dammann Frères tea and Nespresso coffee machine can be found in the room along with White Company toiletries.
+You’ll find complimentary Dammann Frères tea and Nespresso coffee machine in the room along with White Company toiletries.

 Rooms start from £125 and suites from £265 with complimentary Wi-Fi.